-Examples of topics covered FIRST YEAR CELLULAR BIOCHEMISTRY Cell structure and organisation Metabolism and its contro ol Cell sensing and signalling MOLECULAR BIOCHEMISTRY From DNA to proteins: Information transfer From genoty to phenotype Protein structure and function MECHANISTIC BIOCHEMISTRY Organic chemistry of biomolecules Protein strctu chemistry Carbohydrates in biochemistry PHYSICAL BIOCHEMISTRY Thermodynamics Atomic & mo structure Regulation of enzymatic reactions QUANTITATIVE BIOCHEMISTRY Differentiation & Integration Graphical representatic Statistics and the scientific method PRELIMINA RY EXAMINATIONS SECOND & THIRD YEAR TOOL BOXES FOR BIOCHEMISTRY How do l isolate and characterise a gene?
+Examples of topics covered CELLULAR BIOCHEMISTRY Cell structure and organisation Metabolism and its contr ol Cell sensing and signalling FIRST YEAR MOLECULAR BIOCHEMISTRY From DNA to proteins: Information transfer From genoty to phenotyp Protein structure and function MECHANISTIC BIOCHEMISTRY Organic chemistry of biomolecules Protein strcto chemistry Carbohydrates in Diochemistry PHYSICAL BIOCHEMISTRY Thermodynamics Atomic & mo structure Regulation of enzymatic reactions QUANTITATIVE BIOCHEMISTRY Differentiation & Integration Graphical representation Statistics and the scientific nethod PRELIMINARY RY EXAMINATIONS SECOND & THIRD YEAR TOOL BOXES FOR BIOCHEMISTRY How do I isolate and characterise a gene?
 How do I understand protein interactions?
 How do I visualise events in a cell?
 How do I predict protein structure?
 INFORMATION TRANSFER How is DNA packaged in the cell?
 How do cells copy and maintain chromosomes?
 How is chromatin accessed?
 How are genes expressed?
 MOLECULAR PROCESSES IN THE CELL How does cell signalling work?
 How are proteins processed?
 How do chemicals move across membranes?
 How do neurons convey information?
 CELLULAR CHEMISTRY How do cells do chemistry?
 How do cells make energy?
 How does life survive without light and oxygen? e How do prokaryotes affect health and the environment?
 THE CELL IN TIME AND SPACE What are the principles of development?
 How is a nervous system put together?
 What are the principles of the immune response?
 What is cancer?
-PARTIE XAMINATIONS FOURTH YEAR RESEARCH PROJECT time in a research laborator hand ex A wide choice of research p such as Molecular Me Two additional weeks are al distinctive features of the course is the research project.
-Here, you spend 23 weeks full ch laboratory where you will be a member of a research team, gaining extensive first hand experience of the rewards (and frustrations) of research. of research projects is available within Biochemistry or other University departments olecular Medicine, Pathology, Pharmacology, Chemistry, Physics among others. weeks are allowed to write a short thesis on your project, that together with a related 10 minute presentation will make up 25% of your final degree.
-COURSEWORK project you will write a review article for specialists in an area of interest to you, an expert in this area.
+PARTIEX XAMINATIONS FOURTH YEAR RESEARCH PROJECT One of the most distinctive features of the course is the research project.
+Here, you spend 23 weeks full time in a research laboratory where you will be a member of a research team, gaining extensive first hand experience of the rewards (and frustrations) of research.
+A wide choice of research projects is available within Biochemistry or other University departments such as Molecular Medicine, Pathology, Pharmacology, Chemistry, Physics among others.
+Two additional weeks are allowed to write a short thesis on your project, that together with a related 10 minute presentation will make up 25% of your final degree.
+COURSEWORK oject you will write a review article for specialists in an area of interest to you, n expert in this area.
 This also counts towards your final degree result.
 PART II ASSESSMENT